youlgrave-ypres/youlgrave-ypres.github.io/_symbolism/40-peace-quadrant.md

   These headstones depict some of the different religions they cover.

 The Lions
-: The Belgian Lion, like the British Lion are a symbol of national pride.
+: The Belgian Lion, like the British Lion is a symbol of national pride.

   A pair of stone lions dating back to 1822 stood at the old Menin Gate prior to WW1.
 At the War Memorial in Ypres a cast lion stands guard as a soldier is carried heavenwards.